ezweave/pretty-functional/chapters/two/two.md

 console.log('After subscribe')
 ```

 Now, I did pull in a little `lodash` love for our `subscribe`, but you can get the gist of what is happening here.
 The `Observable`, when subscribed to, emits the classic [_The quick brown fox jumps over the lazy dog_](https://en.wikipedia.org/wiki/The_quick_brown_fox_jumps_over_the_lazy_dog) test sentence.
-It waits one second to emit the "lazy dog" part, but other than that this looks _pretty damn similar_ to what we've seen already.
+It waits one second to emit the "lazy dog" part, but other than that this looks _pretty darn similar_ to what we've seen already.

 You can see the [code here](https://codepen.io/ezweave/pen/MWgXwVY).